 These groups must also respond to “experts” who have prepared intricate technical plans for well-financed government agencies and corporations.
 CHEJ’s Science and Technical Assistance Program translates the technical aspects of chemical exposures into language that is easy to understand and can be used to win.

 In 2015, CHEJ’s staff helped more than 700 leaders from 40 states build confidence and power by providing them with the strategies, network, policy analysis and scientific perspective.
-The groups fighting for environmental justice around issues from leaking landfills and polluted drinking water to incinerators and hazardous waste sites.
+The groups fought for environmental justice around issues from leaking landfills and polluted drinking water to incinerators and hazardous waste sites.